-We all love a fresh mowed lawn, but lawn equipment can damage our trees.
+We all love a freshly mowed lawn, but lawn equipment can damage our trees.
 Lawn mowers, string cutters, mulchers and other tools can damage the tree trunks.
 Critters such as deer and rabbits seem friendly to us, but they can cause severe damage to shrubs and trees.
-Damage by lawn equipment or animals can interrupt a tree’s ability to spread water and nutrients.
+Damage to lawn equipment or animals can interrupt a tree’s ability to spread water and nutrients.

 Keep a close watch on your trees by inspecting regularly and address any injury quickly.
-Improve a tree’s natural resistance with fertilizer, mulch and watering.
+Improve a tree’s natural resistance to fertilizer, mulch, and watering.
 Mix organic material into the mulch to aerate the soil.

 A Stein Tree Certified Arborist Can Maintain your Tree and Plant Health